A Christmas Bonus means something different to all employees, and it’s something every company should consider.

 Opting for a gift card to your employee’s favourite restaurant or coffee shop will put a smile on their faces.

-Successful bloggers who hire virtual assistants or freelancers, for example, might want to also send their employees a Christmas bonus.
+For example, successful bloggers who hire virtual assistants or freelancers might also want to send their employees a Christmas bonus.

 What Employees Want For A Christmas Bonus

-A new study conducted by Leger for ADP Canada revealed that working Canadians would prefer a Christmas bonus over other holiday rewards.
+A new study by Leger for ADP Canada revealed that working Canadians prefer a Christmas bonus over other holiday rewards.

 An online survey of 1562 Canadians was conducted between November 1 to 4, 2019 using Leger’s online panel.
 The margin of error for this study was +/ 2.5%, 19 times out of 20.

 Please note that throughout the report, only those who work full-time, part-time or are self-employed/freelance (906 Canadians) are reported.

 Of those who participated in the study, 54% of the respondents said that they would prefer a staff Christmas bonus from their employer.

 Sadly, only 15% felt they would get one which is not many considering how valuable employee retention should be.